Telling us you have a disability

 - Dyslexia or another specific learning difficulty

-- Long term (12 months or more) health condition such as diabetes or HIV
+- Long term (12 months or more) health condition such as diabetes or migraines

 - Mental health condition such as depression, anxiety or schizophrenia